-One group inherits the kingdom because they helped Jesus when he was in need.
+One group inherits the kingdom because they helped Jesus when he was in need; the other group does not.
 With some confusion, the righteous ask, “Lord, when did we see you hungry and feed you, or thirsty and give you drink?
 When did we see you a stranger and welcome you, or naked and clothe you?
 When did we see you ill or in prison, and visit you?”
-(Mt 25:37–39).
+(Mt 25:37 – 39).

 Our Lord answers them, “Amen, I say to you, whatever you did for one of these least brothers of mine, you did for me” (Mt 25:40).
 In contrast, the parable notes that those who did not help the poor will not inherit the kingdom.

 In this passage, Jesus forces us to rethink how we view the poor.
-When we serve the poor we grow deeper in our divine intimacy with our Lord because when we encounter them, we encounter Jesus himself.
-For through their poverty, the poor become a part of the Body of Christ and can be called our sisters and brothers (CCC 2449).
+When we serve the poor, we grow deeper in our divine intimacy with our Lord because when we encounter them, we encounter Jesus himself.
+Jesus invites us to “recognize his own presence in the poor who are his brethren” (CCC 2449).
 Pope Francis has said, “We must learn how to be with the poor, to share with those who lack basic necessities, to touch the flesh of Christ!
 The Christian is not one who speaks about the poor, no!
-He is one who encounters them, who looks them in the eye, who touches them.”39
+He is one who encounters them, who looks them in the eye, who touches them” (4).

 CATHOLIC SOCIAL TEACHING: WORKS OF MERCY LIVED OUT

-We don’t have to go all the way to Kolkota, India to find the poor and suffering.
-They are right around us—in our city, at our parish, in our workplace, on our campus, in our families.
-For those who have eyes to see, there are not just many people suffering from physical ailments and material poverty, but also many around us who feel unwanted, unloved, unknown and many others who suffer from loneliness, fear, anxiety and various forms of emotional and psychological wounds and illnesses.
+We don’t have to go all the way to Calcutta, India to find the poor and suffering.
+They are all around us: in our city, at our parish, in our workplace, on our campus, in our families.
+For those who have eyes to see, there are not only many people suffering from physical ailments and material poverty, but also many who feel unwanted, unloved and unknown, and still many others who suffer from loneliness, fear, anxiety and various forms of emotional and psychological wounds and illnesses.
 Will we make it a priority to care for them?

-As in the early Church, one of the greatest signs of being a faithful Christian today is care for the poor.
+As in the early Church, one of the greatest signs of being a faithful Christian today is caring for the poor.
 In other words, if you want to know if you are a faithful disciple of Jesus, you must not only pray, frequent the sacraments, follow the teachings of the Church and live a moral life.
-All that is, of course, is absolutely essential.
+All that, of course, is essential.
 But you also must care for the poor, love those who are suffering and work toward eliminating poverty in all its forms.
-In a self-centered, individualistic age which prompts us to be focused on our own comfort, interests and pleasure, Christians who get out of themselves and serve the poor, the addicted, the elderly, the immigrant, the lonely and the unborn are, according to Pope Francis, “a prophetic, counter-cultural resistance” to the self-centered lifestyles promoted in secular culture today."41
+In a self-centered, individualistic age which prompts us to be focused on our own comfort, interests and pleasure, Christians who get out of themselves and serve the poor, the addicted, the elderly, the immigrant, the lonely and the unborn are, according to Pope Francis, “a prophetic, counter-cultural resistance” to the self-centered lifestyles promoted in secular culture today (6).

-And when we do care for the poor, we not only make a difference out in the world.
-Something also profoundly changes within us.
+And when we do care for the poor, we not only make a difference out in the world, but something also profoundly changes within us.
 We begin to participate more deeply in Christ’s own love, compassion, generosity and kindness.
-Indeed, we begin to take on more the heart of Christ.
+We begin to take on the heart of Christ.